 It occurs predominantly in young males, with the onset of symptoms generally appearing in the first decade of life with a peak ...

 horizontal ridge where the forehead meets the superior eyelid consisting of the five layers of the scalp, i.e. skin, subcutaneous soft tissue, intertwined fibers of the orbicularis oculi and occipitofrontalis muscles, areolar layer and lastly the pericranium of...

-The eyelid covers the eye and is covered in front with loose skin and behind with adherent conjunctiva.
-The lower lid possesses very little mobility; lids are closed gently by palpebral fibers and forcefully by orbicularis oculi.
+The eyelids cover the eyes, with an upper and lower eyelid on each side, and are covered in front with loose skin and behind with adherent conjunctiva.
+The lower lids possess very little mobility; lids are closed gently by levator palpebrae superioris muscle fibers and forcefully by the orbicula...

 Eye movements are a complex set of movements of the globe that are performed by the extraocular muscles that are grouped by the muscles that perform particular movements:

 ocular internal rotators

 Facial angiofibroma, also known as fibrous papule, is a fairly common skin lesion seen in males and females after puberty.

 They represents a focal vascular and collagen growth.

 This lesion is usually solitary and located on the nose skin, measuring 1-5 mm.